 Healthcare and Healthcare Support Areas

 The Clinical Center has issued its own facial covering policy.
 Persons entering the building will be issued a disposable surgical mask (ASTM Level 3).
 Face coverings must be replaced by (or worn under) the provided surgical mask whenever inside the Clinical Center.
 Any type of disposable mask worn at the time of entry into the Clinical Center should be discarded into a trash can or in Medical Pathological Waste (MPW) containers that are commonly found in laboratories and clinical areas.
 For other NIH buildings and leased spaces, disposable facial coverings can also be disposed in the MPW containers or white step cans.
 For convenience, white step cans have been placed at the entries/exits of buildings, at common points of departure from NIH campuses, leased facilities and in the Clinical Center.

-Other Healthcare or Healthcare Support Areas should follow the guidance for “High" workplace community level facial covering requirements for their location.
+Other Healthcare or Healthcare Support Areas should follow the guidance for “High" workplace hospital admission level facial covering requirements for their location.

 Back to top

 Voluntary use of N95 respirators is permitted at the NIH.
 However, there are requirements for personnel choosing to use an N95.
 Personnel wishing to voluntarily use an N95 respirator must complete the Voluntary Respirator Use Certification Form.
 This form acknowledges that you have watched the brief training video on the limitations, use, and care of N95 respirators, as well as ensuring your supervisor is aware that you are enrolled.
 Supervisors will need to conduct work assessments to ensure an N95 is appropriate.
 Personnel must not use an N95 if wearing it creates an additional hazard.
 They must also enroll in the full respiratory protection program if the use is mandatory rather than voluntary.